Dublin's Newest Art Piece is About ‘Reclaiming’ Irish Nationalist History - Dublin City Council Body Claims | The Burkean

 However, what has largely flown under the radar is the anti-Irish messaging laced into the artwork.

-Titled ‘RGB Sconce, Hold Your Nose’, the stated purpose of the statues playdoh like colour scheme, according to creator Alan Phelan, is to ‘signify the diversity of modern Dublin’.
+Titled ‘RGB Sconce, Hold Your Nose’, the stated purpose of the statues playdough like colour scheme, according to creator Alan Phelan, is to ‘signify the diversity of modern Dublin’.

 However, the explanation given on Dublin City Council’s Sculpture Dublin website regarding the subtitle of the piece is far, far more concerning.